Student Classroom Behavior Detection based on Spatio-Temporal Network and Multi-Model Fusion: Conclusion

 \section{Conclusion}

 In this study, we propose a method to extend image datasets to video datasets.
 This method not only avoids the high cost of manual annotation, but also enables the field of student behavior detection to enter the realm of video understanding in a faster and more cost-effective way, laying a solid foundation for future research.
+By combining multiple models, including Deep Sort, YOLOv7, SynergyNet, and Facial Expression, we have obtained crucial data that can contribute to a comprehensive analysis of student behaviors.
+Finally, we have implemented a process of student concentrated behavior sequence analysis.

 Future work includes adding more categories of student behaviors and reducing the data imbalance in the dataset.
 Additionally, improvements can be made to the SlowFast model from the perspective of loss functions, allowing the network to better learn from fewer samples.
 Furthermore, the use of state-of-the-art spatiotemporal behavior detection networks, such as MAE networks, can be considered to better integrate object detection and spatiotemporal behavior classification.